 Coastal ecosystems are among the most productive on Earth.
 They provide myriad benefits that people have relied upon economically, socially, and culturally for millennia and continue to do so today.
 The oldest human footprints ever found in North America, over 13,000 years old, were discovered on the shores of Calvert Island.
 Village sites that are at least 14,000 years old have also been found in the area.
 We frame our current research in the context of long-term change and the historical and current human influence on the landscapes we work on.

 The nearshore comprises the dynamic coastal environment where the ocean meets the land.
 The BC coast is rich with a mosaic of productive nearshore habitats from kelp forests to seagrass meadows to rocky shores.
 We investigate the long-term effects of both bottom-up drivers of change (e.g. tides, currents, and nutrients), as well as top-down drivers of change (e.g. predation). - Learn more about Nearshore Habitats

-Salmon have connections across the entire BC coast.
-Traces of salmon are found throughout coastal ecosystems, intrinsically linking the land and the oceans.
-Despite considerable interest, we still have a lot to learn about these species—factors that determine early survival, susceptibility to disease, as well as how salmon will respond to climate change stressors.
-Our research focuses on juvenile sockeye along their migration route through the northern end of the Salish Sea and the Discovery Islands. - Learn more about Juvenile Salmon
+Traces of salmon are found throughout coastal ecosystems and provide a link between the land and the sea in coastal British Columbia.
+Despite considerable interest, we still have a lot to learn about what determines salmon survival during their early years, how susceptible they are to disease, as well as how the fish will respond to climate change.
+Our research focuses on juvenile sockeye salmon along their migration route through the northern end of the Salish Sea and the Discovery Islands. - Learn more about Juvenile Salmon

 Shellfish aquaculture is an important part of the local economy on the BC coast.
 We’ve forged partnerships with commercial shellfish growers, coastal communities, and government agencies to monitor and experimentally test how climate change and ocean acidification will affect shellfish throughout their life cycle.